-- Set forth the standard period of the inspection cycle, such as the inspection of a completed engagement for each engagement partner performing audits of financial statements once every three years, and for all other engagement partners, once every five years; - Set out the criteria for selecting completed engagements, including that for an engagement partner performing audits of financial statements, the engagement(s) selected include an audit engagement; - Address selecting engagement partners in a manner that is unpredictable; and - Address when it is necessary or appropriate to select engagement partners more, or less, frequently than the standard period set out in the policy, for example: - The firm may select engagement partners more frequently than the standard period set out in the firm's policy when:
+- Set forth the standard period of the inspection cycle, such as the inspection of a completed engagement for each engagement partner performing audits of financial statements once every three years, and for all other engagement partners, once every five years; - Set out the criteria for selecting completed engagements, including that for an engagement partner performing audits of financial statements, the engagement(s) selected include an audit engagement; - Address selecting engagement partners in a manner that is unpredictable; and - Address when it is necessary or appropriate to select engagement partners more, or less, frequently than the standard period set out in the policy, for example:

-• Multiple deficiencies have been identified by the firm that have been evaluated as severe, and the firm determines that a more frequent cyclical inspection is needed across all engagement partners. • The engagement partner performs engagements for entities operating in a certain industry where there are high levels of complexity or judgment. • An engagement performed by the engagement partner has been subject to other monitoring activities, and the results of the other monitoring activities were unsatisfactory. • The engagement partner has performed an engagement for an entity operating in an industry in which the engagement partner has limited experience. • The engagement partner is a newly appointed engagement partner, or has recently joined the firm from another firm or another jurisdiction.
-The firm may defer the selection of the engagement partner (e.g., defection beyond the standard period set out in the firm's policy) when: firm may defer the selection of the engagement partner (e.g., deferring for a year nd the standard period set out in the firm's policy) when: • Engagements performed by the engagement partner have been subject to other monitoring activities during the standard period set out in the firm's policy; and • The results of the other monitoring activities provide sufficient information about the engagement partner (i.e., performing the inspection of completed engagements would unlikely provide the firm with further information about the engagement partner).
+- The firm may select engagement partners more frequently than the standard period set out in the firm's policy when: - Multiple deficiencies have been identified by the firm that have been evaluated as severe, and the firm determines that a more frequent cyclical inspection is needed across all engagement partners. - The engagement partner performs engagements for entities operating in a certain industry where there are high levels of complexity or judgment. - An engagement performed by the engagement partner has been subject to other monitoring activities, and the results of the other monitoring activities were unsatisfactory. - The engagement partner has performed an engagement for an entity operating in an industry in which the engagement partner has limited experience. - The engagement partner is a newly appointed engagement partner, or has recently joined the firm from another firm or another jurisdiction. - The firm may defer the selection of the engagement partner (e.g., deferring for a year beyond the standard period set out in the firm's policy) when: - Engagements performed by the engagement partner have been subject to other monitoring activities during the standard period set out in the firm's policy; and - The results of the other monitoring activities provide sufficient information about the engagement partner (i.e., performing the inspection of completed engagements would unlikely provide the firm with further information about the engagement partner). - A154.

-A154.
 The matters considered in an inspection of an engagement depend on how the inspection will be used to monitor the system of quality management.
 Ordinarily, the inspection of an engagement includes determining that responses that are implemented at the engagement level (e.g., the firm's policies and procedures in respect of engagement performance), have been implemented as designed and are operating effectively.